Top 13 Famous Pastry Chefs You Should Know in 2026

 She's won multiple awards, including Hotel Chef of the Year, and her impact on Australia's dessert culture is widely recognized.

-Spain's Jordi Roca is the youngest of the three Roca brothers behind El Celler de Can Roca, a three-Michelin-starred restaurant that has twice been named the best in the world.
-While his brothers focus on savory, Jordi commands the pastry section with unmatched imagination.
+Spain's Jordi Roca is the youngest of the three Roca brothers behind El Celler de Can Roca, a three-Michelin-starred restaurant that has previously been named the best in the world.

 Known for his edible perfumes, emotion-driven themes, and abstract presentations, Roca turns dessert into a multi-sensory experience.
 One of his most popular creations, "The Rainy Forest," blends chocolate, citrus, and the scent of wet earth to evoke childhood memories.